According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

 - A species is a group of individuals that can breed and successfully produce fertile offsprings.

 Make the World a Greener Place

 Recycling of Paper

-- Paper industry is a leading cause of deforestation since they need wood pulp.
+- The paper industry is a leading cause of deforestation since they need wood pulp.

 - Recycling paper can help in reducing the consumption of wood pulp by the paper industry.